tatsumi486/blogDump/extra.md

 - Midoriya wants to become a Pillar of the World.
 Savio or whatever.
 Amassing a group of people who also want to stop the encroaching darkness/apoc
 - also knows that he's gonna die at the end of this. (and become a sacrifice to appease the god and let them all go)

+### snowball fight - shigadeku

+"We don't have time for this!"
+Shigaraki snapped back at him.
+"Aren't you the one that wants to save the world?!
+Why are you wasting your time here?!"

+"It's not a waste."

+Shigaraki stared at him and furrowed his eyebrows.
+"What?!"

+"It's not a waste of time."

+"You know how long it's going to take for us to even hike up to the top of this shitty mountain?
+And that's not even talking about if the Demon Lord is actually going to be there."

+"Yeah," Midoriya nodded, "It'll still be there."

+"The fate of the world!"
+Shigaraki yelled, "and aren't you the one that made me come all the way out here anyways?!"

+Midoriya's smile didn't fade.
+Even if the world exploded and all the cockroaches died, Shigaraki was certain that Midoriya's smile would still be here too.

+The young man, Hero of the Land, Last Light of Humanity, and the Most Annoying Person that Shigaraki Ever had the Misfortune of Meeting, gave him this gaze.
+A warm look that made Shigaraki feel like a thousand butterflies were flying about in his chest, and he scowled as he looked away.
+Augh.
+Damn Midoriya and his damn green eyes.
+It wasn't fair.

+Because Shigaraki knew that he didn't effect Midoriya at all.

+"I wanted you to see the world that I did," he said.
+"You were right.
+I was born without in a life with an abundance of love and never needed.
+I was happy, and lived a life full of luxury."

+The older man stared back, his eyebrows furrowing, and Midoriya smiled back.

+"That's the world I want to protect.
+That's why I'm out here.
+Helping people and talking to them, playing with kids and eating something delicious, it's because I'm a selfish person that wants to be happy."

+Shigaraki stared back and then back at the ground.

+"That's just bullshit," he grouched back.

+"Shiga!
+Shigggaaaa!"

+"Shut up!" he shouted at the damn kids that had found him again.

+"Shiga!
+Let's plaaay!"

+"Yeah Shiga," Midoriya said, doing an abysmal job of keeping the smile off his face.
+"Let's play!"

+Shigaraki hissed and cursed and swore vengeance on the whole damn world.
+And he'd start by chucking these balls of ice and snow at the shrieking children that dared to pull him away from the warmest spring he'd ever experience.

 ### Unforgotten Anger

 "Because of you- because of your kind- do you know how we had to live?!"
 Tensei shouted out, grabbing his shoulders.
 "Children we had to abandon!
 Disaster after disaster!
 Safe zones destroyed in seconds and you- you think that you can fix that?
 What the hell can you do?"

+### known sacrifice

+"...Wait, wait, wait," Shigaraki slowly turned around, "You...
+You're going to die?"

+Midoriya arched an eyebrow because, "Everyone dies-"

+"You're going to die at the end of this?!" he shouted out.
+"You're just...
+You're just going to go and die?
+For what?
+These ungrateful shits!"

+The young man stared at him and smiled back.
+"I guess."

+"Y-You guess?!"
+Shigaraki's voice echoed in the room, as though even his voice was slamming against the ground and walls.
+"You're like what, 15?
+What the fuck do you even know about the world that you think it's worth dying for-can't there!
+If we just need a sacrifice-"

+"...Do you remember?"
+Midoriya suddenly asked, cutting his words off, "Back when we first met.
+You said that you wanted to destroy the world.
+That if there is a god, you'll kill them too so that you can properly destroy the world yourself.
+Do you remember?"

+Shigaraki scowled.
+That was like, ancient history.

+"Me too," the young man said, "I wanted the world to end, too.
+I thought that...
+That if I couldn't be happy, then it was right that no one else could."

+Which was the opposite of what Shigaraki knew of Midoriya, who smiled in the face of doom and never complained no matter how much he struggled.
+He looked at Midoriya, who stopped their camp at every other turn and corner to escort a caravan or to make sure a kid got home in time for dinner, and felt like everytime he learned something about him, he got even more lost.

+"Then, why did you-"

+"You looked like you were starting to like it," Midoriya said, "so I wanted to protect it."

+Shigaraki stared at him, his shoulders slumping.

+"I wanted to protect the world where you smiled."

+If it was possible to love someone and hate them in the same heartbeat, than Shigaraki found a pulse of a spring that would never return again.
+But he couldn't get the words out, and instead, Midoriya would go on.

 ## elysium